robingenuer/VSURF/README.md

 ## Install

-To install the latest released version is available on CRAN, use :
+To install the latest released version available on CRAN, use :

 ```r